George Duff

 He married his childhood sweetheart, Sophia Dirom of Muiresk, Aberdeenshire, at Fintray, Aberdeenshire, on 6 May 1791 and had issue two sons and three daughters.
 His eldest son, Norwich Duff, born in 1793, fought with him at Trafalgar and became a vice-admiral.

 Duff was Scottish, was described as looking so, and did his best to populate his ships with his countrymen.
 Well-built and over six feet tall, he cut an imposing figure.
-He was well regarded, particularly by Vice-Admiral Lord Nelson, was a popular, genial man, and a favourite of Vice-Admiral Lord Collingwood, as well as being on friendly terms with Captains Alan Hyde Gardner, William Henry Jervis, John Cooke, and Sir Richard Bickerton.
+He was well regarded, particularly by Vice-Admiral Lord Nelson, was a popular, genial man, particularly with his men with whom he appears to have been somewhat lenient, and a favourite of Vice-Admiral Lord Collingwood, as well as being on friendly terms with Captains Alan Hyde Gardner, William Henry Jervis, John Cooke, and Sir Richard Bickerton.
 Renowned for keeping a frugal table, he claimed to be a poor man who had earned little prize money, although some viewed him as wealthy.
 He wrote on an almost daily basis to his wife.